 He thoroughly revised the foundations upon which the different interpretations of Italian growth in the fifty-year post-Unification period rest (finally saying, in a 2017 paper, "it turns out we were all egregiously in error").
-He then wrote pages defined as scripta senectutis ("Spleen: The Failures of the Cliometric School", Banca d'Italia, Economic History Working Paper No. 44, March 2019, and Annals of the Fondazione Luigi Einaudi, LIII (2), 2019).
-There he proceeded to denounce some aspects of failure for economic historians (a methodological critique that probably not a single "new economic history" scholar can avoid having to deal with), and that Stefano wanted to exhibit as a Lutheran reformation for cliometricians, writing: "[...] and to a church door I nail these theses: that we cliometricians have failed as economic historians".
+He then wrote pages defined as "scripta senectutis" ("Spleen: The Failures of the Cliometric School", Banca d'Italia, Economic History Working Papers, 44, March 2019, and Annals of the Fondazione Luigi Einaudi, 55/2, 2019).
+There he proceeded to denounce some aspects of failure for economic historians (a methodological critique that probably not a single "new economic history" scholar can avoid having to deal with), and that Stefano wanted to exhibit as a Lutheran reformation for cliometricians, writing: "... and to a church door I nail these theses: that we cliometricians have failed as economists, that we have failed as historians, that we have failed as economic historians".